NuKeeperDotNet/NuKeeper/README.md

 ## When to use NuKeeper

 If the project is a library that itself produces a NuGet package, it is usually best not to update it aggressively without cause.
 Consider carefully whether you want to force your users to also update entire dependency chains.

 e.g. if `MyFancyLib` depends upon `Newtonsoft.Json` version `9.0.1` then an application that depends upon `MyFancyLib` can use `Newtonsoft.Json` version `9.0.1` _or a later version_.
 Updating the reference in `MyFancyLib` to `Newtonsoft.Json` version `10.0.3` takes away some flexibility in the application using `MyFancyLib`.
 [It might even cause problems](https://github.com/Azure/azure-sdk-for-net/issues/3003).

-Libraries should, however, update their packages when there is a breaking change in the features that they use or another compelling reason. e.g. `MyFancyLib` uses `Newtonsoft.Json` version `8.0.1`, but since it only calls `JsonConvert.DeserializeObject<>` many versions of `Newtonsoft.Json` can be used.
+Libraries should, however, update their packages when there is a breaking change in the features that they use or another compelling reason. e.g. If `MyFancyLib` uses `Newtonsoft.Json` version `8.0.1`, but since it only calls `JsonConvert.DeserializeObject<>` many versions of `Newtonsoft.Json` can be used.
-But now I am converting `MyFancyLib` to NetStandard for .Net Core.
+But now I am converting `MyFancyLib` to NetStandard for use in .NET Core.
 The lowest version of `Newtonsoft.Json` that supports this is `9.0.1`, so we use that.
 Although there are later versions of `Newtonsoft.Json`, this gives `MyFancyLib` what it needs and allows clients the most choice within the constraint of supporting NetStandard.
+Another compelling reason to update a dependency would be if there is a bug fix that impacts the working of `MyFancyLib`, so users of `MyFancyLib` really should apply it.

 In an end-product deployable application, frequent updating of packages is a better tactic.
 Supported by comprehensive automated testing, regular updates will keep your application up to date with security fixes and prevent it from relying on potentially outdated libraries.